charlesm93/charlesm93.github.io/_pages/research.md

 ### Simulation in pharmacometrics

-I'm a contributor to the R package [mrgsolve](https://github.com/metrumresearchgroup/mrgsolve), which can be used to simulate data from pharmacometrics models.
+I'm a contributor to the R package [mrgsolve](https://github.com/metrumresearchgroup/mrgsolve), which can be used to simulate data for pharmacometrics and quantitative systems pharmacology models.

 ### Astronomy: the search for extra-solar planets

 Some work from when I was an undergraduate at Yale, with the [exoplanet group](http://exoplanets.astro.yale.edu/):

-* (2015) Testing the effects of close-in giant planets on stellar magnetic activity [senior thesis]
+* (2015) Testing the effects of close-in giant planets on stellar magnetic activity (senior thesis)
 * (2014) Planet Hunters.
 VII.
 Discovery of a new low-mass, low-density (PH3 C) orbiting Kepler-289 with mass measurements of two additional plamets of two additional planets (PH3 B and D) (by Joseph Schmitt et al.) [[article](http://iopscience.iop.org/article/10.1088/0004-637X/795/2/167/meta;jsessionid=43641D4C5B1CC7595015BE11DDF1239F.c1)]